Kinder 1 to Kinder 2 Curriculum

 Uniform

-Twice a week they wear their Winpenny tracksuit for physical education.
+Three times a week they wear their Winpenny tracksuit for physical education.
 They also have an art smock for art activities and warm clothing for the winter months.